 A risk that Tai Calon fails to deliver an effective repair and maintenance service that meets tenants' expectations Red Repairs & Maintenance Procedures are in place.
-Regular review of Key Performance Indicators and feedback from customers on service delivery Amber A risk that the average thermal efficiency (measured as SAP85) is not achieved by 2025.
+Regular review of Key Performance Indicators and feedback from customers on service delivery Yellow A risk that the average thermal efficiency (measured as SAP85) is not achieved by 2025.
 Red Asset Management Strategy in place.
-Board Member recruitment of co-optees with decarbonisation and business transformation experience.
 Tai Calon is a member of the Welsh Government's Optimised Retrofit Programme (ORP).
 The housing sector has already made the case that taking on additional debt funding is not the way to fund the decarbonisation work because there is no additional income stream to support this.
 Therefore, work is ongoing in the housing sector to identify additional funding streams for Decarbonisation works, and with that to find alternatives and possibly off-balance sheet approaches that could be used, whilst at the same time pushing the Government to fund this work as well.
 Due to the uncertainty around funding for decarbonisation work, the residual risk remains red.
-Red Risk that Tai Calon's aspirations of building 200 new homes by 2025 are not achieved Red Development Strategy approved by Board.
+Red Risk that Tai Calon fails to deliver 68 new homes and secure pipeline planning for 200 homes to enable accelerated delivery subject to funding Red Development Strategy approved by Board.
 Good relationship with Blaenau Gwent County Borough Council and communicating development plans regularly.
 Viability assumptions (cost of finance, rent income, grant rates, build cost, repairs/management costs etc.) agreed for use in our viability assessments for development schemes.
 Welsh Government have introduced a Standard Viability Model that will set the grant rate that Tai Calon will use.
-In order for Tai Calon to fund 200 new homes, additional finance will be required over and above that within our current Business Plan.
-Preparatory work is underway to assess the options for raising this finance and the likely new covenants that will be required.
-Therefore, the residual risk is red while funding remains uncertain.
-Red
+In order for Tai Calon to fund 200 new homes, additional finance will be required over and above that within our current Business Plan and refinancing of a new loan facility is due to be completed in July 2023.
+Yellow

-Governance & Internal Control
+Governance and Internal Control

 Tai Calon is governed by the Board and tenant shareholding members and managed by the Executive Team.
-As a Community Housing Mutual, tenants are entitled to become tenant shareholders and at the end of the year, shareholder membership stood at 553.
+As a Community Housing Mutual, tenants are entitled to become tenant shareholders and at the end of the Year, shareholder membership stood at 555.